tony-shifflett/lessonOne/README.md

 #### Sources Tab

-Let's start with the `sources` tab as it contains all the files and supporting assets that the user needs to view the web site in the browser.
+Let's start with the **sources** tab as it contains all the files and supporting assets that have been delivered to your browswer in order to view the web site.

-What we see are the `index.html`. `styles.css` and `app.js` files.
+What we see are the **index.html**. **styles.css** and **app.js** files.

 <img src="https://i.imgur.com/XF2VIII.png" width=500/>

 #### Elements Tab

-Today our focus will be on the `Elements` tab which can be use for a variety of tasks:
+Today our focus will be on the **Elements** tab which is most useful for:

+- Inspecting the HTML elements and structure
-- Inspecting the HTML & CSS of a web page
+- Inspecting the CSS of each element(s)
-- Live-editing HTML & CSS on-the-fly
+- :fire: Live-editing HTML & CSS on-the-fly

 <img src="https://i.imgur.com/0bJiCnz.png" width=300/>

 ### HTML Pages

-A web page is defined in an HTML document, ending with an `.html` extension .
+A web page is defined in an HTML document, ending with an **.html** extension .

-But an HTML page is more than just an `.html` extension.
-It also needs several elements that defines it as an HTML document.
+ It also requires several HTML elements that are used to define it as an HTML document and provide support.

+The main elements are:

+- **DOCTYPE ** - defines which type of HTML.
+In this case v5
+- **html** - starting/ending tag for all html content
+- **head** - title, meta, script, link tags added here
+- **body** - everything you see on the page

 ```html
 <!DOCTYPE html>